AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ![Image upload to aws S3](assets/aws-image-upload.png)

 How to setup the Simple Storage Service (S3) and the needed peripheral services to handle the authentication is described in the repository found here: [Sending images from a camera to AWS S3](<https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3>)

+> **Note** Follow the instructions in the repository **Sending images from a camera to AWS S3** until the section called **Configure the camera**.
+After that return back to this tutorial to setup the rest of the solution.

 ### **3.2 AWS IoT Core (MQTT Broker) and MQTT client**